-Risk Level Theme Inspection Reports and Orders Date of Inspection Received • excavation of the as per design.
-A on the air line.
-In Inspection #12: WorkSafeBC conducted a site inspection in the right bank drainage tunnel.
+Risk Level Theme Inspection Reports and Orders Date of Inspection Received Inspection #12: excavation of the as per design.
+At on the air line.
+In suppression syst Inspection #12: WorkSafeBC conducted a site inspection in the right bank drainage tunnel.
 The excavation of the tunnel has been completed and the contractor is working on finishing the floor area as per design.
 At the time of the inspection the air operated chipping hammer did not have a restraint on the air line.
 In addition, there was a skid steer parked in the tunnel at work location and the fire suppression system on the skid steer did not have an actuate in the cab.
 Low Risk Restraining device Order #1 - OHS12.15(a): The air operated chipping hammer did not have a restraint between the tool and the airline.
 The contractor failed to have an effective means of restraint on a connection of a hose or a pipe if inadvertent disconnection could be dangerous to a worker.
 July 31, 2019 Low Risk Fire suppression Order #2 - OHS22.86(2): The skid steer did not have an activator for the fire suppression in the cab.
-The contractor failed to install a device to manually activate the fire suppression system by means of easily accessible ground level devices from the operator's station and from each side of the machine, and the activation of the system must cause engine shutdown. ng their final investiga inspection is to document the contractor's inspection is to document the contractor's in ation report for an incident that occurred on No Orders August 8, 2019 Inspection #14: discriminatory ad cted an inspection to verify concerns expre ssed in a A worker expressed concerns about the operation of rock trucks at the Site C Dam Project.
+The contractor failed to install a device to manually activate the fire suppression system by means of easily accessible ground level devices from the operator's station and from each side of the machine, and the activation of the system must cause engine shutdown.
+Inspection #13: date for submittin main civil works The purpose of this ng their final investiga area. inspection is to document the contractor's r ation report for an incident that occurred on equest to extend the July 8, 2019 in the No Orders August 8, 2019 Inspection #14: discriminatory ac WorkSafeBC conduction complaint. cted an inspection to verify concerns expre ssed in a A worker expressed concerns about the operation of rock trucks at the Site C Dam Project.
 Specifically the excavation of the core trench on the right bank.
 The worker had concerns about the height of the berm/curb where trucks could dive over an edge.
 The worker expressed concerns about communication amongst drivers and other equipment operators, the worker had concerns about orientation and training and the lack of wheel chock use.
 The worker expressed these concerns to the general foreman and later a member of the health and safety team.
 The same evening that the concerns were expressed, the worker was told their employment was being terminated.
-It was confirmed from discussions with the contractor that the worker's concerns were not fully investigated and it was observed at the time of inspection they had not been remedied without undue
+It was confirmed from discussions with the contractor that the worker's concerns were not fully investigated and it was observed at the time of inspection they had not been remedied without undue delay.